Meet the Team

 Dan is a member of the New Jersey Association of Professional Mediators, Burlington County Bar Association’s Alternative Dispute Resolution Committee, National Arbitration and Mediation (NAM), and has served on the Supreme Court of New Jersey’s District Ethics Committee.

 Dan received his Juris Doctorate from Widener Law School (formerly named Delaware Law School) in 1985, and his Bachelor of Arts from Monmouth University in 1982.
 He is licensed to practice law in the state and federal courts of New Jersey.

 Juliana joined the firm in 2016 as a paralegal with the Litigation team and also shares her outstanding customer service skills to the Special Education department.
-She completed her Associates Degree, in Paralegal Studies at Burlington County College and is also a notary in the state of New Jersey.
+She completed her Associate of Arts Degree, in Paralegal Studies at Burlington County College and is also a notary in the state of New Jersey.

 When she is not in the office, Juliana is a parent, friend, and volunteer, and enjoys hanging out with family and friends, helping coach her kids’ softball team, playing with her dog, and going to the movies.